-ADHD stands for Attention Deficit Hyperactivity Disorder which is a mental condition.
-A person with ADHD has differences in brain development and brain activity that affect attention, the ability to sit still, and self-control.
-Now parents may know what ADHD is because it is generally diagnosed in children by the time they’re teenagers, with the average age of diagnosis being 7 years old.
+ADHD stands for Attention Deficit Hyperactivity Disorder, which is a mental condition.
+People with ADHD have differences in how their brains develop and work, affecting their attention, ability to stay still, and self-control.
+Usually, we associate ADHD with kids, and it’s often diagnosed by the time they’re around 7 years old.

 I have known people with ADHD and have once even considered I might have it myself!
 It might be hard to manage at first but with proper knowledge and medication I’ve seen a lot of people become quite successful.
 Thanks for sharing!